Thibaut-Delattre/NuclearReactor/README.md

 - Burnup.
 This is the thermal energy produced per unit of initial fuel mass.
 - Thermal and electrical power of the reactor.

-To get this results, I had to solve multi-group diffusion equation for a homogeneous nuclear reactor, to solve differencial equations of the rate of change of isotopes density...
+To get this results, I had to solve multi-group diffusion equation for a homogeneous nuclear reactor and to solve differencial equations of the rate of change of isotopes density.
+All parameters allowed me to get numerical values of coefficients of previous equations.

+This model is available for thermal reactor like PWR, BWR, PHWR... but is less accurate for fast reactor.